 Conjuring up something new with remixing

-It’s easier than ever to become a video editor or special effects artist as technology becomes more accessible.
+As technology becomes more accessible, it’s easier than ever to become a video editor or special effects artist.

-Clipping tools allow viewers to quickly excerpt moments from longer videos.
-More than 14 million videos have been created each month in 2023 using the YouTube clipping feature.2
+Clipping allows viewers to quickly excerpt moments from longer videos.
+More than 14 million videos have been created each month in 2023 using the YouTube clipping feature.5

 Remixing content involves a creator beginning with a source video, such as a music video or celebrity interview, and combining it with something new.
-With memes now core to Gen Z communication, remixing is a way to add to youth culture.
+With memes now core to Gen Z communication, remixing is a way to participate in and celebrate youth culture.

 Earnest Pettie, a Google specialist in YouTube trends, explains: “Remixing showcases how limitless a creator’s mind can be.
 They’re no longer constrained by rigid storytelling formats.”

-Here’s one example of remixing, by British artist Raye, which has been sped up from its original.
+Here’s one example of remixing, by British artist Raye, which features a sped up version of the original track.
 Sped-up remixes by fans have become so popular that artists like Raye are now releasing official versions of the remixes.

 Creators and viewers are teaching each other how to use these tools.